muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

     Array           | only {} or {...} without any colon
     Lot             | {...} with >= 1 colon, or prefix 0s followed by EMPTY_LOT
     Tuple           | only () or (...) with >= 1 comma
-    Fraction        | leading 0..9 with at least 1 of ./*^ and no 0L or 0xy prefix
     locationals     | prefix 0L
     Interval        | only [] or [...]
     Nesting         | prefix ::